 15. Compression Socks

-These are great for nurses, doctors, or any medical specialized that is on their feet for long hours.
-If you’re not looking to show off, these are the right alternative for you.
+These are great for nurses, doctors, or any medical specialized who is on their feet for long hours.
+If you’re not looking to show off, these are able alternatives that are made to be frivolous and form-fitting, while also breathable material so your feet won’t get too hot.

 16. Compression Socks: Physix Gear Sport Athletic Fit